Fundraising from local businesses

 Small businesses, such as greengrocers or local convenience stores, may want to help improve their local community, especially if it will help them to attract customers.
 Even some chain stores and supermarkets prefer to donate to groups based very near one of their branches.

 Some shops are keen to support projects that involve an activity that is relevant to their business.
 For example, a gardening shop might like to donate to a gardening group, or a cookware shop might donate to a group that runs cookery classes.
 Use the internet or the yellow pages to find relevant local businesses.
 You could ask them for donations of items rather than money – for example, if you need spades, ask your local garden shop to donate them, rather than the cash to buy them.

 Ask in person

 A small business is more likely to donate to your group if they have actually spoken to you in person.
-While sending a letter is a useful way of giving information about your group, it is important to also visit the business, or phone them up, to explain who you are and why you would like them to donate.
+While sending a letter or email is a useful way of giving information about your group, it is important to also visit the business, or phone them up, to explain who you are and why you would like them to donate.
 This makes it more personal and gives you a better chance of persuading the business that your group is important and needs their support.
 Take a letter with you so that they can read more after you’ve gone.